jagotu/BACIL/thesis_text/thesis_text.md

 ### Dynamicity of references

 One of the additional things to consider when implementing a partial-evaluation friendly interpreter is dynamicity of references, whereby dynamicity we mean how often the reference changes its state.
-This metric is important because effectively the dynamicity of a chain of references will be equal to the most dynamic of the references.
-As a result, what would traditionally be considered bad design patterns is sometimes necessary to divide the chain into more direct references, such that each object is reachable with the lowest dynamicity possible.
+This metric is important because, effectively, the dynamicity of a chain of references will be equal to the most dynamic of the references.
+As a result, what would traditionally be considered bad design patterns is sometimes necessary to divide the chain into more direct references, in order to make each object reachable with the lowest dynamicity possible.

 The following reference graph shows the refactoring in a generic case: